MegaColorBoy/webchat/README.md

 Just trying to reverse engineer and have some fun coding it.

 ## Architecture
 The main reason I'm building this application is to practice my skills on System Design and Architecture.
-The backend is an API service and it's made with the intention of separating the server-side and client-side applications.
+The backend is an API service and it's made with the intention of separating the logic of server-side and client-side applications.

 ## Technologies
 - PHP